namikmesic/serverless-workshop/README.md

 # Invoke app function 'Hello Wolrd' locally
-export IS_OFFLINE=true # Make sure you have this set up in your new terminal window export STAGE=<your-name> # Make sure serverless is looking at the same application
+export IS_OFFLINE=true # Make sure you have this set up in your new terminal window export STAGE=<your-name> # Make sure serverless is looking at the same application instance

 serverless invoke local --function createUser --path test_events/create_user.json
 # Invoke create user function